turtleDev/turtledev.github.io/content/_index.md

 # Hello, Traveller!

-I'm **turtleDev**, a self-proclaimed practioner of the mystic arts.
+I'm **turtleDev**, a self-proclaimed practitioner of the mystic arts.

 My dream was to become a computer programmer, but it turns out, it wasn't that hard to accomplish.
 So I'm on the hunt for my next dream :).
 I like reinventing the wheel, creating things for no other reason than just because I can.
 I'm inspired by GNU/Linux and it's ecosystem of projects and one day hope to become a regular contributor to it.